My Cookie Journey

 Pineapple coconut with lemon glaze cookie close-up.

-Every once in a while, I like to change up the type of cookie that I am making for the week.
-So, this week I decided on a cake-like (cakey) cookie.
-The ingredients are basically the same but are added in different amounts.
+Every once in a while, I like to switch up the type of cookie I bake for the week, and this time I decided on a soft, cake-like cookie.
+While many cookie ingredients may stay the same, changing the amounts can create a completely different texture.

 Jump to: